JuanFMontesinos/Solos/_pages/python.md

 #sk shape is Nx3x47 --> N,[x,y,c],47  where N is the total amount of frames
 ```
 # YouTube IDs
-YouTube IDs are exposed by calling `solos.get_solos_ids()` as a dictionary whose keys are the categories (instruments) present in the dataset and its values are lists of YouTube IDs (corresponding to the key category).
+YouTube IDs are exposed by calling `Solos.get_solos_ids()` as a dictionary whose keys are the categories (instruments) present in the dataset and its values are lists of YouTube IDs (corresponding to the key category).
+Dataset timestamps are exposed by calling `Solos.get_solos_timestamps()`.
 # Downloading the data (Optional)
 The numpy array should be automatically downloaded.
 In case anything fails the `.npy` file can be downloaded from [GDrive](https://drive.google.com/file/d/1QRn7KMoJVD342VjpxsQh_uyQPhH2859B/view?usp=sharing) and the index mapping [here](https://drive.google.com/file/d/1vkVDWDcChYaiVjp0PmOgQgZdLIYbWeaV/view?usp=sharing).
 To open it in reading mode: